kuzudb/kuzu/CONTRIBUTING.md

 # Contributing

-Welcome to Kùzu!
-We are excited that you are interested in contributing to Kùzu.
+Welcome!
+We are excited that you are interested in contributing to Kuzu.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 Join our project's [Discord community](https://discord.gg/VtX2gw9Rug) for real-time communication with the core team and other contributors.